Estime10/Estime10/README.md

 I know it might seem crazy but I would like to master as many languages as I can.

-Here is a resume of what I have done so far

 ### Deepest Fear?
 ---